Obituary of Ellsworth Frederick Hutchins

 Dad’s service will be held on Wednesday, November 13th, at 1pm at Greenland Bible Chapel, 229 Greenland Rd, Greenland, Annapolis Co.
 N.S.
 Family flowers only.
 Donations can be made to a charity of your choice

-To send flowers to the family of Ellsworth Hutchins, please visit Tribute Store
+To plant a tree in memory of Ellsworth Hutchins, please visit Tribute Store